cemac/sc-git/index.md

 > ## Prerequisites
 >
+> Please make sure you have [installed any required software](https://carpentries.github.io/workshop-template/#git)
+>
 > In this lesson we use Git from the Unix Shell.
 > Some previous experience with the shell is expected,
 > *but isn't mandatory*.